October 13, 2025

 Miro: Superior for structured workshops with advanced facilitation tools and enterprise features.
 Best for teams that need breakout rooms, timers, and voting.

-FigJam: Good for design teams with built-in audio/video chat and seamless Figma integration.
+FigJam: Good for design teams with built-in audio/video chat and Figma integration.

 Look for: real-time collaboration, async communication tools, mobile access, and reliable cloud sync.